Anatomy Scan During Pregnancy: What to Expect and Watch For

 Understanding your anatomy scan results is crucial for planning your next steps and addressing any concerns.

-1. Review Results with Your Provider: Schedule a follow-up appointment to discuss findings and any concerns.
+1. Review Results with Your Provider: Schedule a follow-up to go over findings and any concerns.

-2. Ask Questions: Prepare questions about any abnormalities or further tests needed.
+2. Ask Questions: Prepare questions about any abnormalities or additional tests that may be needed.

-4. Plan for Next Steps: Depending on the results, your healthcare provider may recommend additional imaging or monitoring.
+4. Plan for Next Steps: Your provider may recommend additional imaging or monitoring depending on what the scan showed.

 Frequently Asked Questions